filecoin-project/FIPs/FIPS/fip-XXXX.md

 ### 3. Service Reward Actor

 The Service Reward Actor is implemented as a SAFE wallet deployed as an FEVM actor (f4/f40 address), rather than a new built-in system actor.
 Its state schema is defined in Section 2 above.
-Key design properties:

-- **Minimal L1 change:** The only built-in actor modification is in the reward actor: at `AwardBlockReward`, send α × BR to the actor's address.
-- **Upgradeable without network upgrades:** Disbursement rules, spending caps, and future governance logic can be iterated at the FEVM level.
-- **Enforcement is mechanized:** (α − α\_floor) × BR burns automatically.
-No separate enforcement layer needed.
-- **Future governance evolution:** A future FIP could add a governance module (on-chain voting, DAO-style allocation) without L1 changes.
-- **Quarterly gate trigger:** Executes `QuarterlyGateCheck` once per quarter boundary.
-Trigger mechanism TBD (can be triggered manually since it is only once per quarter).
-- **Deal revenue accounting:** Reads `MeasuredDealRevenue` from Filecoin Pay (FEVM-to-FEVM call).
-Requires companion spec.
+TODO

 ### 4. Service Rewards Allocation

-Sections 2.1 to 2.3 fix how much of each block reward reaches the Service Reward Actor and how the quarterly gate and the burn discipline that share.
+Sections 2.1 to 2.4 fix how much of each block reward reaches the Service Reward Actor and how the quarterly gate and the burn discipline that share.
 This section specifies the other half: who controls the actor, what they are accountable for, and how control evolves from a single named operator to competitive and then permissionless entry.

 #### 4.1 The Service Orchestrator Role